US STOCKS-Wall Street surges after Trump wins White House

 Wall Street is typically seen as preferring gridlock, or

-shared control of the White House and Congress, over a sweep of
+shared control of the White House and Congress, than a sweep of

 both chambers of Congress and the presidency.